-Students scoring below proficiency on the PARCC or other Standards-Based assessment to be approved by the FLDOE in the case of ELA and who have intervention needs in the areas of decoding and/or fluency will have an extended block of reading intervention, either through a double block of intensive reading, small group or one-on-one intervention.
-This block of time will be taught by the classroom teacher or interventionist, and said teacher will be highly qualified to teach reading or working toward that status (pursuing the reading endorsement or K-12 reading certification.
+Students scoring below proficiency on the PARCC or other Standards-Based assessment to be approved by the FLDOE in the case of ELA and who have intervention needs in the areas of decoding and/or fluency will have an extended block of reading intervention, either through a double block of intensive reading or by blocking together a class of "Intensive Reading" with another subject area class.
+This block of time will be taught by the same teacher, and said teacher will be highly qualified to teach reading or working toward that status (pursuing the reading endorsement or K-12 reading certification.
 Classroom infrastructure will be at a ratio of no more than 25:1, and have appropriate and adequate CIRP and SIRP materials (detailed below) to address learner needs.
 Furthermore, the reading intervention course will include daily:

-- whole group explicit instruction;

-- small group differentiated instruction;

-- independent reading practice monitored by the teacher;

-- infusion of benchmarks specific

-a focus on informational text at a ratio matching Common Core State Standards.
+- whole group explicit instruction; - small group differentiated instruction; - independent reading practice monitored by the teacher; - infusion of benchmarks specific to the subject area blocked with the intensive 'reading course (biology, world history, etc.); and - a focus on informational text at a ratio matching Common Core State Standards.
 Or a balanced approach to complex text in both literature and informational formats at a ratio matching the Common Core Standards.